drcjar/ipfjes-thesis/source/14_chapter_6.md

 ^1^ Adjusted for age, smoking, and centre

-There was a non-statistically significant trend in the unadjusted OR whereby higher exposure categories had higher (non-significant) OR for disease (see Table five).
-Chi^2^ test for trend was 1.7, p=0.19.
+There was a non-statistically significant trend in the unadjusted OR whereby higher exposure categories had higher (non-significant) ORs for disease (see Table 6.5).
+This was less apparent in adjusted analyses (chi^2^ test for trend was 1.7, p=0.19).

 \newpage

-### Table five: Occupational asbestos exposure (inferred by job title) and IPF risk (categories of exposure)
+### Table 6.5: Occupational asbestos exposure (inferred by job title) and IPF risk (categories of exposure)

 | Category                   | Cases (%) | Controls (%) | Unadjusted OR  (95%CI; p-value) | Adjusted OR^1^  (95%CI; p-value) |
 |----------------------------|-----------|--------------|---------------------------------|--------------------------------|